DaveOnData/SQLForExcelUsers/README.md

 This repo contains all the Excel and SQL files used throughout the series.

-Each file name is ends with a "PartX" format corresponding to the applicable blog post.
+Each file name ends with a "PartX" format corresponding to the applicable blog post.

 For example, "SQLForExcelUsersPart2.xslx" corresponds to the 2nd post in the blog series.